- Gadsden was born in Charleston, South Carolina on February 16, 1724.

 - Gadsden stayed in Charleston and represented the government.

 - On May 12, the commander of the Americans, Major General Benjamin Lincoln, surrendered his forces.

 - Gadsden was placed on parole and confined to his home in Charleston.

 Imprisonment at Castillo de San Marcos

-- When Clinton returned to New York, he left Lieutenant General Charles Cornwallis in charge of British forces in Charleston.
+- When Clinton returned to New York, he left General Charles Cornwallis in charge of British forces in Charleston.

 - On August 27, 1780.
 Gadsden and other members of the provincial government were arrested by order of Cornwallis, and taken to Fort Augustine in St. Augustine, Florida.